sailfish009/openstructure/modules/mol/mm/doc/topology.rst

                         :class:`BuildingBlock` definition in the
                         :class:`Forcefield`

-    :raises:            :class:`RuntimeError` if there is an interaction, that has no parameters in the forcefield.
-This :class:`RuntimeError` can be supressed by the
-                        according flag in the :class:`Settings` object.
+    :raises:            :class:`RuntimeError` if there is an interaction that has no parameters in the forcefield.
+This :class:`RuntimeError` can be supressed by setting the appropriate flag in the :class:`Settings` object.

 The Topology Class